Orbital magnetization and magnetic susceptibility of interacting electrons

-In summary, we presented a method to compute the orbital magnetization and the orbital susceptibility for the interacting electrons at zero temperature within the self-consistent Hartree-Fock approximation.
+In summary, in this work, we presented a method to compute the orbital magnetization $M$ and the orbital susceptibility $\chi$ for the interacting electrons within the self-consistent HF approximation.
 The resulting formulas involve only the self-consistent solution at $B=0$.
-Applying these formulas to the study of interaction induced orbital magnets at small $B$ is significantly more efficient than performing the self-consistent Hartree Fock approximation at $B\neq0$ and can lead to better understanding of this class of van der Waal heterostructures.
+The expressions for $M$ and $\chi$ in Eqs.~(\ref{eq:M_main_result})--(\ref{Eqn:ChiInt}) include additive contributions from all filled bands.
+In moire systems, restricting these sums to active bands only can, in general, omit significant contributions from remote bands~\footnote{We thank Y.~Zhang for sharing unpublished results (private communication).}.
+Applying these formulas to the study of interaction induced orbital magnets at small $B$ is significantly more efficient than performing the self-consistent HF approximation at $B\neq0$, providing a powerful framework for better understanding of this class of van der Waal heterostructures.

-\acknowledgments We thank B. Andrei Bernevig, Di Xiao, W.~He, H.~Jin, Y.~Zhao, Yves Kwan, Jonah Herzog-Arbeitman, and Ming-Rui Li for helpful discussions.
+\acknowledgments We thank B. Andrei Bernevig, Di Xiao, Hui-Ke Jin, Wen-Yu He, Yi Zhang, Yuanyuan Zhao, Yves Kwan, Jonah Herzog-Arbeitman, and Ming-Rui Li for helpful discussions.
 M.W. acknowledges Taige Wang and Daniel Parker for useful discussions during the early development of codes for HF calculations at small $B$ field.
-J.~K.~acknowledges the support from the NSFC Grant No.~12074276, the Double First-Class Initiative Fund of ShanghaiTech University, and the start-up grant of ShanghaiTech University.
+J.~K.~acknowledges the support from the NSFC Grant No.~12074276, the NSFC Grant No.~12574159, the Double First-Class Initiative Fund of ShanghaiTech University, and the start-up grant of ShanghaiTech University.
 O.~V.~was funded in part by the Gordon and Betty Moore Foundation's EPiQS Initiative Grant GBMF11070 and is supported by a grant from the Simons Foundation SFI-MPS-NFS00006741-09.
 The simulations presented in this article were performed partly on computational resources managed and supported by Princeton University's Research Computing.

 \begin{widetext}